DrThomasAger/smile/README.md

 | **Moonshot AI** ✔️           | Kimi K2       |   ✅   |
 |                     | Kimi 1.5 |   ✅   |

 **Note:** *Don't see your favorite model?
-Please feel free to try the above prompt and report back the results.
-So far it works on everything!*

-*We are constantly updating this table with community submitted information.*
+Please feel free to try the above prompt and report back the results.* *We are constantly updating this table with community submitted information.*

 # Why (: Smile?
-(Technical Advantages)

-Science says when you Smile, you can create happiness whether or not you feel happy.
-Keep it up, and you've got a habit of happiness.
-Warning!
-Using (: Smile may lead to a magically happier life!
+According to recent studies and expert insights, smiling has a profound impact on both individual well-being and organizational dynamics.
+Here are three key takeaways, supported by research:

+1. **Enhances Mood and Reduces Stress**: Smiling triggers the release of endorphins, serotonin, and dopamine, which improve your mood, reduce stress, and make you feel more relaxed.
+This is backed by research that shows how even a forced smile can activate the brain's reward centers (source: [Healthline](https://www.healthline.com/health/benefits-of-smiling)).

+2. **Boosts Productivity and Well-being**: Smiling can strengthen your immune system, reduce pain, and improve overall well-being, leading to increased productivity and better job satisfaction in the workplace.
+Studies have shown that happier employees are more productive and have lower absenteeism rates (source: [Psychology Today](https://www.psychologytoday.com/us/blog/mind-well-matter/201807/why-smiling-matters)).

+3. **Enhances Team Coherence and Collaboration**: Smiling fosters a positive work environment, making teams more cohesive and collaborative.
+It signals approachability and trustworthiness, which are crucial for effective teamwork and a healthy organizational culture.
+Research indicates that positive emotions can spread within a team, enhancing group dynamics and performance (source: [Verywell Mind](https://www.verywellmind.com/benefits-of-smiling-2795092)).

+# Technical Advantages of a Structured (: Smile Prompt Language
 ***(: Smile*** focuses on three core values, **easy to learn**, **easy to understand**, and **easy to scale**.

 Imagine this moment in prompt engineering as the moment when raw text became HTML, or unstructured data became markdown.